UGentBiomath/COVID19-Model/data/README.md

 + `BELagedist_10year.txt` contains the most recent (January 1st, 2020) age pyramid of Belgium.
 Given as the number of individuals per 10 year age bins irrespective of gender.
 Converted from raw dataset `Age pyramid of Belgium.csv` using MS Excel.

 #### Hospital data
 + `twallema_AZMM_UZG.xlsx` contains the merged dataset from AZ Maria Middelares and Ghent University hospital.
 The combined samplesize is 370 patients.
 The resulting dataset contains the following entries: 1) age of patient, 2) sex of patient, 3) type of stay.
 Emergency room only, Cohort only or ICU.
 Here, ICU implies that the patient spent a limited time in Cohort before transitioning to an ICU unit and if not deceased in ICU, the patient returns to Cohort for recovery, 4) outcome (R: recovered, D: deceased), 5) dC: time spent in a Cohort ward, 6) dICU: time spent in an ICU, 7) dICUrec: time spent in Cohort recovering after an ICU stay.
-Code of reformat performed in `notebooks/0.1-twallema-AZMM-UZG-data-analysis.ipynb`.
+Code of reformat performed in `notebooks/AZMM-UZG-data-analysis.py`.

 + `twallema_AZMM_UZG_decades.xlsx` Exact copy of `twallema_AZMM_UZG.xlsx`, with different name.
 Other file can probably be deleted, but is kept in order to prevent possible code breakdown.

 + `twallema_AZMM_UZG_phases.xlsx` contains the same information as `twallema_AZMM_UZG.xlsx`, but with different age stratification, namely stratified per average life phase (age limits 12, 18, 25, 35, 45, 55, 65, 75, 85).
+Also created with `AZMM-UZG-data-analysis.py`, with other user-defined age classes.
+Executed in Notebook `MR_create-Nc-initN-and-model-params_per-age-stratification.ipynb`.

 #### Model parameters